fabriziosalmi/cloudflare-backup-actions/README.md

 3. Enable GitHub Actions if disabled
 4. Create a token on [Cloudflare dashboard](https://dash.cloudflare.com/profile/api-tokens) with "read all resources permissions" (quick way) or create a custom token for a single or more zones you want to backup
 5. Setup `CLOUDFLARE_API_TOKEN` as GitHub Action repository secret (https://github.com/user/repo/settings/secrets/actions)
-6. Setup scheduled cronjob on the zones.yml action like this bu uncommenting it:
+6. Setup scheduled cronjob on the zones.yml file:

 ```
 on: